thomas-neitmann/ggcharts/README.md

 -   `diverging_lollipop_chart()`
 -   `dumbbell_chart()`

-To learn more about these, check out the [package website](https://thomas-neitmann.github.io/ggcharts/reference/index.html).
+You can learn more about these functions [here](https://thomas-neitmann.github.io/ggcharts/reference/index.html).